LKieser/codenames/README.md

 - Implementing pytest
 - Understanding the process of refactoring code to make it more readable and easy to debug

-## Building, Running, and Testing
+## Running the Game
-1. Clone this repo
+- `python3 main.py`

-2. If Python is not installed on your device, install it now
+## Testing the Game
-3. Open a new terminal and run `python3 main.py` (Substitute python3 with your version of Python)
+- `cd tests`
-4. If using vscode, go to the `testing` section of the side bar and run the `codenames` test to run all the tests.
+- `pytest -v`

 ## Playing the Game
 - Go get your friends.
-You need at least 4 people to play this game and the more the merrier
+You need at least 4 people to play this game and the more the merrier.
-- Once you have split into two teams, <span style="color:red;">Red</span> and <span style="color:blue;">Blue</span>, choose one person from each team to be the codegiver and the rest are guessers
+- Once you have split into two teams, <span style="color:red;">Red</span> and <span style="color:blue;">Blue</span>, choose one person from each team to be the codegiver and the rest are guessers.
-- Press `Enter` to begin, send the guessers away, and press `Enter` again
+- Press `Enter` to begin, send the guessers away, and press `Enter` again.
 - The board that now appears is the codegivers board.
 The colors for your team are displayed on the board and you must type one word that connects a few of your teams words.
 You will specify after you type the word how many words you are connecting.
 Be careful not to direct your teammates to the wrong word on accident!
     - Yellow is a neutral color.
-Your turn ends if you select this word
+Your turn ends if you select this word.
     - Black is the death card.
-If the card is selected the game is instantly over and you lose
+If the card is selected the game is instantly over and you lose.
 - Once you have typed a word and the corresponding numbers, continue to the next page and call your teammates back.
 - They will now guess which word they think you are referring to.
     - If they are correct, they will continue guessing until they've guessed to the number of words that you chose.